 Contrast filter with some ultraviolet and some red absorption.
 Useful for correcting reds which have the tendency to reproduce too lightly in tungsten illumination.
-It is also used to darken skin tones for portrait or nude photography under natural light.
 When photographing objects, there is better separation between red and blue tones.

 Stronger effect of the light blue filter.
 Enhances the tonal rendition of the sky by

 emphasizing mist in valleys and transmitting light rays over water, fog, and haze.
 This filter is also used for tonal separation in still-life photography and correcting the light spectrum from an artificial light source.

 Provides some green absorption and strong absorption of yellow, red and ultraviolet.